AhmedAAkl/CNN_FineTunning/README.md

 The pre-trained models we will consider are VGG16, VGG19, Inception-v3, Xception, ResNet50, InceptionResNetv2 and MobileNet.
 Instead of creating and training deep neural nets from scratch, what if we use the pre-trained weights of these deep neural net architectures (trained on ImageNet dataset) and use it for our own dataset?

+These models for binary classification and currently i will adjust it for multiclassification also.

 # still preparing other models